Dr Maria Beger

 I am a quantitative marine ecologist and conservation scientist integrating field data, spatial models and decision science to find conservation solutions that link theory and practice.

-Please contact me to discuss other projects in the fields of:
+Please contact me to discuss potential PhD projects in the fields of:

 - Marine ecology